Important Update: Waitlist for Child Care Assistance

 - How does this change positively impact families and providers?

-- When does this change take effect?
+- When did this change take effect?

 - Does this change impact attendance requirements for families receiving child care assistance through CCDF and On My Way Pre-K?